 Two ways to develop your app

-Option 1: using the PalmSens SDK for Android using Xamarin
+Option 1: using the PalmSens SDK for Android or iOS using MAUI

-The easiest and fastest way to develop an Android app is by using the PalmSens SDK for .NET.
-The SDK takes care of the device’s communications protocol.
-The Xamarin .NET platform allows you to write a single app targeting Android.
-Our libraries for .NET are compatible with Xamarin and we have a code example available that shows how to build such an app for any of our potentiostat (modules).
+The easiest and fastest way to develop an Android app is by using the PalmSens SDK for .NET with MAUI.
+The SDK takes care of the device’ communications protocol.
+The .NET for MAUI platform allows you to write a single app targeting Android and / or iOS.
+Our libraries for .NET are compatible with MAUI and we have a code example available that shows how to build such an app for any of our potentiostat (modules).

 Pros: